These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning prophylactic medications as evidence of ongoing immune compromise

-Why: Veterans taking prophylactic antibiotics, antifungals, antivirals, or G-CSF injections after treatment are demonstrating that their immune system remains compromised - this is medically significant and relevant to rating residual immune dysfunction.
+Veterans taking prophylactic antibiotics, antifungals, antivirals, or G-CSF injections after treatment are demonstrating that their immune system remains compromised - this is medically significant and relevant to rating residual immune dysfunction.
 Examiners may not ask directly about prophylactic medications.

-Do this instead: Proactively disclose all prophylactic medications including the reason each was prescribed.
+Instead: Proactively disclose all prophylactic medications including the reason each was prescribed.
 State: 'My oncologist has me on [medication] specifically because my immune system is still compromised following treatment.'
 Bring your current medication list.

 Impact: Post-remission immune-related residuals